jline/jline3/README.md

 # Artifacts

-JLine can be used with a single bundle or smaller fined grained jars.
+JLine can be used with a single bundle or smaller fine grained jars.
+The bundle contains all jars except `jline-groovy` that must be included in classpath if you want to use scripting capabilities.
 The big bundle is named:

     jline-${jline.version}.jar